samo9789/MF-Timeline/readme.txt

 You can set timeline events to be "featured", ie: span across both columns to be more prominent by setting a custom meta field key to mf_timeline_featured and its value to 1.
 This is great for indicating milestones on the timeline, or highlighting a particular piece of information on the timeline.

+You can choose for events on the timeline to display the wordpress post featured image.
+(If you need to add featured image to your past posts automatically, you can use : http://wordpress.org/extend/plugins/auto-post-thumbnail/).

 Please report all issues or give feedback on the plugin's [Github repository](https://github.com/matt-d-rat/MF-Timeline "MF Timeline Repository").

 == Installation ==